DigiChanges/nexp-docs/docs/documentation/04-structure.md

 * `Commands` - Commands allows to configure and text commands to be entered via a computer terminal, and they are then interpreted as a program is being executed.

-* 1Middlewares1 - They provide services like managing authorize policy, throttle request, multer for uploading files, and others.
+* `Middlewares` - They provide services like managing authorize policy, throttle request, multer for uploading files, and others.

-* ./config - <repetida>

-* src/config - <repetida>